DesignPLUS Flashcards

 Style Panel

-• ☑️ Hide the solution from students: Works in conjunction with the Input Check option in the Advanced panel.
+• ☑️ Hide the solution from students: Check this box to prevent the “Solution” button from appearing after students check their answers.
+Works in conjunction with the Input Check option in the Advanced panel.

-• ☑️ Hide the controls from students: Hides the Shuffle, Flip Sides, and Reset buttons.
+• ☑️ Hide the controls from students: Check this box to hide the Shuffle, Flip Sides, and Reset buttons, and timer entirely.

-• ☑️ Hide the timer from students: Hides the timer displayed at the bottom right corner of the flashcards interface.
+• ☑️ Hide the timer from students: Check this box to hide only the timer in the bottom right corner of the activity.

 A screenshot of the DesignPLUS Sidebar Style panel for creating Canvas course flashcards, featuring the blue 'Style' header bar.
 The panel includes an icon-labeled button for selecting a 'Background Color', followed by a 'Font Style' selection area that shows a scrollable list with visible options including 'Default', and three fonts rendered in their actual style: a thin, all-caps 'AMATIC SC', a script-like 'Architects Daughter', and a clear 'Arial'.
 Below this, controls for card elements are presented: segmented buttons for 'Controls Corners' with 'Square' (currently selected) and 'Rounded' options, and buttons for 'Controls Outline' with 'None' (currently selected) and 'Outline' options.
 The panel concludes with three empty checkboxes, each with its respective label: 'Hide the solution from students', 'Hide the controls from students', and 'Hide the timer from students'.